TommyJones/textmineR/cran-comments.md

+### Fixes based on CRAN comments
+* I have changed examples in FitCtmModel.R, FormatRawLdaOutput.R, and
+  FitLdaModel.R to keep example run time below 5 seconds.

 ### Update
 This is an update, moving textmineR from version 1.7.0 to 2.0.0.
 In this version I have
 * Removed a Java dependency in favor of a C++11 dependency
 * Added new functions and deprecated old functions

 ### Test environments
 * local OS X install, R 3.2.4